 Lisa Eldridge Crystal Nebula Review: Is This the Best Liquid Highlighter?

-The Shade: Crystal Nebula (vs. Pink Moon)
+Lisa Eldridge Crystal Nebula Swatch & Shade Comparison (vs. Pink Moon)

 A common question for anyone shopping this line is: Should I get Crystal Nebula or Pink Moon?
 Having seen how these perform, here is how to decide:

-- Choose Crystal Nebula if: You have neutral or warm undertones.
+• Choose Crystal Nebula if: You have neutral or warm undertones.
 It’s a true champagne that mimics the way skin looks when caught in the afternoon sun.
 It’s "star-kissed" rather than "sun-tanned," making it perfect for adding warmth without looking orange.

-- Choose Pink Moon if: You have very cool or rosy undertones.
+• Choose Pink Moon if: You have very cool or rosy undertones.
 Pink Moon is a delicate, opalescent blossom pink.
 If champagne tones usually look too "dark" or muddy on your skin, Pink Moon is your best bet.

 The Finish: Crystal Nebula's finish is a sophisticated sheen featuring micro-shimmer particles.
 Because of this, it looks like tiny pearls that catch the light rather than a chunky glitter.